auto4opt/AutoOpt/README.md

 You may ask questions at the [Issues](https://github.com/qz89/AutoOpt/issues) block and upload your contribution by pulling request.

-For any comments and suggestions, please contact Dr. Qi Zhao at [zhaoq@sustech.edu.cn].
+For any comments and suggestions, please contact Dr. Qi Zhao at zhaoq@sustech.edu.cn.